-A person's risk of exposure to sexually transmitted infections (STI) and blood-borne viruses (BBV) depends on the body parts and fluids involved in sexual activity with another person, rather than a person's identity.
+A person's risk of exposure to sexually transmitted infections (STI) and blood-borne viruses (BBV) depends on the body parts and fluids involved in sexual activity with another person, NOT a person's identity.
 When discussing your sexual health with a health care provider, make sure to describe your sexual behaviour and ask about the risks of specific sex acts in order to avoid any assumptions.
+Because of the common perception that lesbians and women who have sex with women are at no or low risk, you may also have to advocate for tests that you may need.